 But they’re exactly the virtues that continue to sell one of the class’s longest-established entrants, and make the Polo a permanent feature of both the segment’s top sales ranks and of Autocar’s road test top five.

-Now in its fifth generation, the Polo looks more like a shrunken Golf than ever.
 And that pretty neatly sums up what Volkswagen has tried to offer with this current version: all the positive attributes of the Golf, just in a smaller, more affordable package.
 The derivative styling and bigger dimensions are designed to make the Polo feel even more mature, while the Scirocco-inspired nose and lights add the merest touch of flair.

 With established market presence comes complexity, of course – and the Polo range is more complex than most.
 Volkswagen offers the car in three or five-door forms, with a vast array of petrol or diesel engines, which include an ultra-efficient 80mpg-plus BlueMotion model and a be-spoilered 178bhp GTI.